-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Our report is made solely to you, as a body, in accordance with section 90 of the Bermuda Companies Act 1981, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.